Monday, November 18, 2024

 Inflation watch: Inflation has dipped to 1.7%, its lowest level in over three years

-Most economists and personal finance experts think the Bank of England will proceed cautiously but agree the door is open for two more rate cuts this year.
+Most economists and personal finance experts think the Bank of England will proceed cautiously from here.

 What will happen to house prices?